Use our Online CCJ Quiz to find out if you qualify for a mortgage; it takes a couple of minutes & there’s no credit check.

 If you’re concerned about the question that many people ask us ‘can you get a mortgage with a CCJ?’, then don’t hesitate to call Simply Adverse today for mortgage advice with no upfront costs, as the answer is often ‘Yes’.

-A CCJ stands for a County Court Judgement, which is an order that can be issued in England, Wales, and Northern Ireland.
+A CCJ stands for a County Court Judgement, and can be issued against you in England, Wales, and Northern Ireland if you don’t repay money you owe.
 In cases where a person has missed payments that they’ve agreed to make or failed to arrange a payment plan agreement, the court is able to order a CCJ.
 Having a CCJ means that your name is registered in the Register of Judgements, Orders and Fines.

 The build-up to having a CCJ ordered is quite extensive, so it’s very rare that a person won’t be aware that they have a CCJ.
 Normally there are a large number of creditor letters, bill reminders, and formal letters that are sent to a person before such a point where a CCJ is ordered.

-In many cases, a CCJ can be avoided by communicating with creditors to arrange a payment schedule based on personal financial circumstances at the time.
+In many cases, a CCJ can be avoided by communicating with creditors to arrange a payment schedule based on personal financial circumstances.
 Once the case has been taken to court, the person will either be required to make payments in instalments or to prevent a CCJ being ordered, pay the full debt amount.

 It’s not all bad news though, what many people don’t realise is that CCJs don’t last forever.
 As long as the CCJ has been settled, it will be unlikely to influence your credit score after a period of 6 years has passed.